Complex abstract Wiener spaces: Prerequisites

-Notice that if $X \sim \nu$ with $(H, B, \nu)$ an abstract Wiener space, then $X$ is a centred resp.~proper $B$-valued Gaussian field with covariance function $(f, g) \mapsto (f, g)_{H'} = (\iota_H g, \iota_H f)_H$.
 The following lemma shows that while $H$ completely determines the covariance structure (and hence all) of $X$, the space $H$ is in fact a $\nu$-null set.
-This will allow us to show that an $H$-valued standard Gaussian field cannot exist when $H$ is infinite-dimensional.
+We will give a sketch of the proof.